Approximate number system

 The approximate number system (ANS) is a cognitive system that supports the estimation of the magnitude of a group without relying on language or symbols.
-The ANS is credited with the non-symbolic representation of all numbers greater than four, with lesser values being carried out by the parallel individuation system, or object tracking system.
+The ANS is credited with the non-symbolic representation of all numbers greater than four, with lesser values being carried out by the parallel individuation system, also called the object tracking system.
 Beginning in early infancy, the ANS allows an individual to detect differences in magnitude between groups.
 The precision of the ANS improves throughout childhood development and reaches a final adult level of approximately 15% accuracy, meaning an adult could distinguish 100 items versus 115 items without counting.
 The ANS plays a crucial role in development of other numerical abilities, such as the concept of exact number and simple arithmetic.
 The precision level of a child's ANS has been shown to predict subsequent mathematical achievement in school.
 The ANS has been linked to the intraparietal sulcus of the brain.